 What topics will we cover?

-I’ve outlined eight broader topics, ranging from identity, to beliefs, to forgiveness, each with guiding questions and accompanying resources.
+I’ve outlined twelve broader topics, ranging from identity, to beliefs, to forgiveness, each with guiding questions and accompanying resources.
 I’m confident that between what you naturally bring to the table as a client and what I’m offering in terms of topics, questions, and resources, we’ll have an incredibly rich, ongoing coaching dialogue.
 I’m also confident that you will take meaningful action during and beyond the time we work together.

 Clarity on the impact of whiteness, both historically and currently, and what it means to act in solidarity with non-white people.